Why You Need to Host a Podcast… Now is Your Time

 - Details about your listeners so that the guest gets a better understanding of your audience.

 - A realistic interview time slot so that the guest knows what is required of them timewise.
-This is also an excellent opportunity to take advantage of the HoneyBook Scheduling Tool to manage your podcasting calendar.
+This is also an excellent opportunity to take advantage of the HoneyBook online meeting scheduler to manage your podcasting calendar.

 - A scheduling link and guest intake form to be completed by the show guest or someone on their team.

 - Lastly, it is essential to follow up with a guest if the proposed time frame isn’t a good fit.

 Bonus Tip: How to Be a Guest on a Podcast

 - There’s no time like the present to pitch yourself to be on someone else’s podcast.
 Yes, it may be a bit daunting deciding to put yourself out there.
 However, it is just as important to get out there and use other people’s platforms to promote yourself and your offers.
 The more opportunities you have to be seen and heard, the better!